-- 67) Human capital is
+- 61) Human capital is

 - A) solely the innate ability we are born with.

 - B) the money humans have saved.

 - C) the knowledge humans accumulate through education and experience.

 - D) machinery that needs human supervision.

 - E) any type of machinery.

-Topic: Human capital Skill: Level 1: Definition Section: Checkpoint 2.1
+Topic: Human capital Skill: Level 1: Definition Section: Checkpoint 2.1 Status: STUDY GUIDE AACSB: Reflective thinking

-- 68) When Ethan continues his education beyond high school, he is increasing his
+- 62) When Ethan continues his education beyond high school he is increasing his

 - A) capital.

 - B) wage rate.

 - C) human capital.

 - D) quantity of labor.

 - E) rent.
+Answer: C